Why teams use it

 Backups

-Integrated snapshot and retention policies with restore flows in the portal and API.
+Integrated backup retention policies with restore flows in the portal and API.